Gangler's Lodges

 Gangler's Fishing in August:

 August: Pike still ranging from bays to weed beds, which by now are in full bloom.
 4’ to 8’ of water by casting.
-Trout concentrated in the holes with large numbers of big fish caught by trolling or vertical jigging.
+Trout are concentrated in the holes, with large numbers of big fish caught by trolling or vertical jigging.
 August also hosts an unusual phenomenon they’ve seen only on the North Seal.
-Once or twice in August, and usually lasting three to four days each, lake trout flood into the river mouths in large concentrations, almost like a false spawn.
+Once or twice in August (and usually lasting three to four days each), lake trout flood into the river mouths in large concentrations, almost like a false spawn.
 Angling is intense.
 Walleye are in the same patterns as July, and many 28” to 32” walleye are landed at this time.
-Grayling are in the rivers, and at their peak, will smash any dry fly that happens their way.
+Grayling are in the rivers and, at their peak, will smash any dry fly that happens their way.